When do I need to test ?

 3 months after contact for a blood test.|

 3 weeks after contact for a blood test.
 It may take up to 3 months to get an accurate result.

 Hepatitis C||5 to 10 weeks after contact for a blood test.|

 It’s a good idea to get tested for STIs regularly, usually every 3 – 12 months.
 For example, if you or your partner(s) are having sex with new or casual partners, you might want to test every 3 or 6 months.
 It is not usually recommended to test more often than every 3 months (ie. monthly).

 GetCheckedOnline is a good option for testing when:

 We recommend that you see a health care provider when:

-You notice any symptoms, such as discharge, pain or itching, or sores on the genitals.
+You have symptoms, such as discharge, pain, itching, or sores on the genitals.

-You had sex with someone who has an STI or a sex partner has told you to get tested.
+You had sex with someone who has an STI.

 You need a printed copy of your results with your name on it.